BioinfoWS2021/Bioinfo-Workshop-2021/README.md

 mkdir cutadapt_reads
 ```

+This is how cutadapt works:

+cutadapt -j 0 -e 0.3 -O 12 \ # parameters on the errors tolerated to recognize the primers
+  --discard-untrimmed \ # we want only the reads that were cut
+  -a CCAGCASCYGCGGTAATTCC...TYRATCAAGAACGAAAGT \ # sequence 3-5' of forward primer ... reverse complement of the sequence 3-5' of reverse primer
+  -a ACTTTCGTTCTTGATYRA...GGAATTACCGCRGSTGCTGG \ # sequence 3-5' of reverse primer ... reverse complement of the sequence 3-5' of forward primer
+  -M 600 \ # to make sure we get the subregions targeted by the primers we add a read length selection
+  -o cutadapt_reads/18S_sub_V4_STOECK.fasta \ # output directory
+18S.fastq # file to work on

 To extract the 18S V4 region, we use the primer sequences that were developed by Stoeck et.al.
 (2010) as the adapter sequence parameter in *cutadapt* as follows:

 ```